 At first sight, the KDP75 won’t strike you as being more robustly built than any similarly-priced competitor, and that’s probably about right.
 It’s not solid enough, even if not as substantial as some more expensive models.

-However, one thing we can say about the KDP75 is that it is a fantastic-looking piano.
+However, one thing I can say about the KDP75 is that it is a fantastic-looking piano.
 It has a real elegant and minimal style that not every piano in its class can offer.

 Compared to other digital pianos

-While we love the KDP75, there are many great digital pianos out there.
+While I love the KDP75, there are many great digital pianos out there.
 Here are a few to consider.

-We don’t think it’s a better piano overall, but it’s significantly cheaper, and we can’t ignore that value for money.
+I placed the LP-180 higher than the KDP75 in my best under $1000 list, but there’s a catch.
+I don’t think it’s a better piano overall, but it’s significantly cheaper, and I can’t ignore that value for money.

 There will always be a Privia piano to talk about, and this one is great.
-For us, the piano sound hasn’t quite caught up with that of the Kawai yet.
+For me, the piano sound hasn’t quite caught up with that of the Kawai yet.

 Some players like to stick with a certain brand, and if you like Yamaha, this is an ideal starting point.
 Absolutely rock-solid features at a reasonable price.